 - Once set, remove the caramel from the pan by lifting out the aluminum foil.
 Peel the foil off and, using a very sharp knife, cut into rectangles or squares.
 Wrap with candy wrappers, if desired.

-Make ahead tip: wrapped caramels keep for up to 2 weeks!
+Make ahead tip: wrapped caramels keep at room temperature for up to 2 weeks!

 Did you make a recipe?